treasure-data/td-client-python/docs/file_import_parameters.rst

 File import parameters
 ======================

-``file-like`` parameters specify where to read the input data from.
-They can
+``str or file-like`` parameters specify where to read the input data from.
+They can be:
-be:

 * a file name.
 * a file object, representing a file opened in binary mode.